Home U.S. Labor Laws Georgia Labor Laws

 See how it works

-Employers in Georgia must comply with various recordkeeping requirements governed by state regulations and federal guidelines, including the Georgia Records Act and the Fair Labor Standards Act (FLSA).
-Below is a summary of the retention periods for different types of records:
+Employers in Georgia must comply with recordkeeping requirements under the Georgia Records Act and the FLSA.
+Below is a summary of retention periods.

 Employers must retain these documents for at least one year: